 The secret to good soft brown rice idlis is the avalakki / aval / poha.
 Poha is soaked and ground and added to the batter.
 Poha makes all the difference.
 I even add poha / aval to my regular idli batter and the texture is unbeatable.

 Wash and soak the urad dal, fenugreek seeds, rice for 3-4 hours in lots of water.
-Soak the poha / aval in one cup of water.
+Soak the poha / aval in one cup of water for half an hour before grinding.
 The fenugreek seeds and urad dal can be soaked together.

 Now lets grind.